 Over the summer of 1999 Stefan Bergh discovered around 27 hut sites on the summit and south shoulder of Knocknarea, as well as some 4 kilometers of neolithic stonewalls.
 The walls run along the south and east edges of the summit, and mark a boundry on the sides of the mountain that are accessible from below.
 Both the huts and walls had thousands of pieces of worked chert of various sizes within them.
 These pieces of chert were probably used as chisels for the construction of wooden implements, wattle, baskets and, down by the shore, boats.

-Knocknarea is the western portion of a larger complex of monuments which includes nearby Carrowmore and Cairns Hill to the east.
-Carrowmore, Ireland's largest collection of megaliths is at the centre of this triple complex.
-Each of the four great passage cairn complexes follows the same east/west triple layout.
+Knocknarea is the western portion of a larger complex of monuments which includes Carrowmore and Cairns Hill to the east.
+Carrowmore, which is Ireland's largest collection of megaliths is at the centre of this triple complex.
+Each of the four great passage cairn complexes follows an east/west triple layout, as does the fifth smaller, lesser known and largely destroyed site at Kilmonaster in Co Donegal.

-Moonsise viewed from Queen Maeve's cairn in eatly Jamary.
+Full moon rise viewed from Queen Maeve's cairn in early January 2010.